PlumpMath/spring-rest-sample/README.md

 spring-rest-sample
 ==================

-Every time I start a new Spring project, I always spend a bunch of time trying to get Spring wired up with the servlet.
-Along with getting logging and basic configuration setup.
+Every time I start a new Spring project, I always spend a bunch of<br/>
+time trying to get Spring wired up with the servlet.
+Along with<br/>
+getting logging and basic configuration setup.

 For future reference I have created this project as a starting point.